The Mighty Blueberry

-Growing up, I wasn't really aware of blueberries and didn't eat them at all.
+Growing up, I wasn't aware of blueberries and didn't eat them.
 But they have become a favourite in our home.
 Along with strawberries and baby tomatoes, my daughter loves snacking on them.
-We don't often buy sugary sweets or chocolate, so these little flavour packed juice pockets are much loved and a great way to boost our nutrition as our snacks.
+We don't often buy sugary sweets or chocolate, so these little flavour-packed juice pockets are much loved and a great way to boost our nutrition as snacks.

 Besides their versatility and yumminess, here are some other reasons why we LOVE blueberries:

 Blueberries are among the most nutrient-dense berries.
 For example, a 1 cup / 148-gram serving of blueberries contains:

 Vitamin C: 24% of recommended daily allowance/intake

 Vitamin B6:5% of recommended daily allowance/intake

 Potassium: 3% of recommended daily allowance/intake

 An entire cup contains only 85 calories/352kcals with 15-20 grams of carbohydrates, 1.1 grams of protein and 14.7 grams of sugar.

 Vitamin C supports our immune system and healthy skin, and Vitamin K helps our bones and Manganese.
 In addition, it promotes collagen production for healthy skin and joints.

 Blueberries also contain folate, vitamin A, calcium, phosphorus, magnesium, beta-carotene, and vitamin E!
 They are stuffed with antioxidants – specifically, a flavonoid called anthocyanin- giving blueberries many health benefits and colour.